ichsanrazan/CordovaMobileApp/restapi_authentication/README.md

 # Authentication - REST API

 ## API Documentation
-Base URL for endpoints `https://localhost/restapi_authentication`
+- Base URL for endpoints (Localhost) `https://localhost/restapi_authentication`
+- Base URL for endpoints (Live) `https://restapi-activitylog.000webhostapp.com/restapi_authentication/`

 ## Endpoints
 - `POST /login.php` Login
 - `POST /register.php` Create new user

+## Notes
-For sending POST request on Postman use raw JSON on the body
+- For sending POST request on Postman use raw JSON on the body and set Content-Type to application/json.
+- for login use username : admin, password : admin.

 ## Response
 - For successful POST login request the response will be `Login successful`